JCumin/Brachylog/README.md

 For example, `,{,"golf":Im?}1f.` will ouput a list of all characters of the string `"golf"`:

-    ,                 § Prevents Input to be used as Input of the next predicate declaration {                § Defines predicate 1
+    ,                 § Prevents immediate call of the next predicate definition {                § Defines predicate 1
-      ,"golf":I       § Creates a list that contains the string "golf" and the variable I m?}    § Unifies Input with the I-th character of "golf" 1f. § Finds all Inputs of predicate 1 for which it succeeds (that is, every character of "golf")
+      ,"golf":I       § Creates a list that contains the string "golf" and the unbounded variable I m?}    § Unifies Input with the I-th character of "golf" 1f. § Finds all Inputs of predicate 1 for which it succeeds (that is, every character of "golf")